d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ### 5.2 The program identifies gravity with displacement of transport structure

 In the displacement papers, gravity is treated as displacement of the transport-supporting spatial structure.
-The framework's own preferred summary is not 'matter tells spacetime how to curve,' but rather 'mass tells space how to displace, and displaced space tells mass how to move.'
+The framework's older shorthand was not 'matter tells spacetime how to curve,' but rather 'mass tells space how to displace, and displaced space tells mass how to move.'
+The sharper source-side version is narrower: nuclear-scale excitation dynamics tell transport-supporting space how to displace, and displaced transport tells matter how to move.
 That is a different ontology, even where the resulting weak-field coordinate-level structure overlaps standard GR.

 The framework does develop an effective coordinate geometry.
 But this effective geometry is downstream of the displacement picture; it is not the primitive ontological object.
 On the present reading, geometry here is descriptive of the displaced state, not the fundamental thing being displaced.
 The time and radial components are modified by the displacement field, while the angular sector remains Euclidean in the present weak-field construction.
 That is not merely a restatement of GR's geometrical foundation.